TritonDataCenter/manta/docs/user-guide/examples/README.md

     # in the manta.git top dir
     make docs-regenerate-examples

 and then git commit any changes.
+Note that to run the examples you need to have `MANTA_KEY_ID` set to a fingerprint of a key on the `manta` account in the Joyent Public Cloud.
+The example generation script is hardcoded to use that user so that `mjob share` links are to that account.

 # Debugging